bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/awesome-redux.md

 ### redux-thunk

-Pass “thunks” to as actions.
+Pass "thunks” to as actions.
 Extremely similar to redux-promises, but has support for getState. {: .-setup}

     fetchData = (url) => (dispatch, getState) => {
       dispatch({ type: 'FETCH_REQUEST' })